alex-tonkins-noble/armando-noble/readme.txt

 == Copyright ==

-Armando WordPress Theme, Copyright Carolina Nymark Armando is distributed under the terms of the GNU GPL.
+Armando Noble WordPress Theme, Copyright Carolina Nymark Armando Noble is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by